Overpackaging: Excess packaging by design

+An example of a wasteful package design is a breakfast cereal box (some other products also).
+This is typically a folding carton enclosing a plastic bag of cereal.
+Cartons are frequently tall and wide but very thin.
+This has a poor material to volume ratio and is inefficient and wasteful.
+Package designers are aware of this opportunity to save packaging costs, materials, and waste but marketing and merchandising people want the "billboard" style package for advertising and graphics.
+An optimized folding carton would use much less paperboard for the same volume of cereal, but with reduced room for graphics.
+Use of only a resealable plastic bag would use even less material per unit of cereal; of course, even that option results with an empty plastic bag to discard.

 The amount of paperboard in a folding carton blank is the sum of the area of all faces of the carton plus the area of the inner flaps, plus a glued lap.
 This area can be compared to the volume of the carton by a ratio for a measure of efficiency.
 Depending on the specific design and choice of length, width, and height, this efficiency can vary significantly.

-In typical commercial packaging design, the height and width are often given priority to enhance the visual display effect, while the optimization of the packaging thickness is given less attention.
-This design preference may result in a relatively low utilization rate of the volume of packaging materials.
-However, marketing considerations often take the dominant position in design decisions.
-Brands tend to adopt larger "billboard"-style packaging to increase the display space for pictures, thereby sacrificing the utilization rate of packaging materials.
-More sustainable alternatives like single-layer resealable plastic bags further reduce material consumption but introduce plastic waste challenges, underscoring the need for innovative sustainable materials in packaging design.